Maximon9/mechcommit/README.md

 -   Stop Command: The extension provides a stop command that allows users to halt the automatic commit process if necessary.

+-   Git Config Validation: This extension will make sure that the git configs that are needed to commit are valid.
+These configs are user.name and user.email.
+If for some reason these configs are empty or invalid, the extension will ask you to provide them.

 ## Requirements

 -   You gotta have git.